o-jasper/thingscript/readme.md

 installed, it should just fail to do the things pertaining to it.
 Currently it is basically linux (/unix-like?) only.

-I dont have a proper install script that actually puts stuff in `/usr/share/thingscript/` and `/bin/thingscript/`, so you have to do:
+I dont have a proper install methods that actually puts stuff in `/usr/share/thingscript/` and `/bin/thingscript/`, so you have to do:

     cd ~